microsoft/dotnet-framework-docker/README.md

 It is easy to create a Docker image for a .NET Framework 4.x application.
 You can try the instructions below or check out the [.NET Framework 4.6.2 Docker sample](https://github.com/Microsoft/dotnet-framework-docker-samples/tree/master/dotnetapp-4.6.2) if you want to try a pre-made version that's ready go.

 1. Build your application in Visual Studio or at the command line.
 2. Add a `Dockerfile` file with the following content to your project.
-You will need to change the `dotnetapp.exe` string, below, to your app name.
-The Dockerfile assumes that your app is built to the `bin\Release` directory.
-Please update your Dockerfile as appropriate.
+The Dockerfile assumes that your app is built to the `bin\Release` directory and that your app name is `dotnetapp.exe`.
+Please update your `Dockerfile` as appropriate.

 ```Dockerfile
 FROM microsoft/dotnet-framework:4.6.2